 The extraordinary Palace of the Colonies (now Palais de la Porte Dorée), designed by Albert Laprade for the 1931 Exposition Coloniale, still houses live crocodiles in an aquarium beneath its sumptuous interiors.
 Meanwhile, the Palais de Tokyo, constructed for the Paris World Fair of 1937 boasts a comprehensive collection of the École de Paris, as well as two versions of Matisse’s La Danse.

-The church of Saint Pierre de Chaillot was completed in 1938.
-Continue on foot to the Palais de Tokyo, which houses the City of Paris Museum of Modern Art and an important collection of fine and decorative arts from the interwar period.
-The permament collection is currently closed for renovation, due to reopen in Autumn 2019.
-In the afternoon, the Musée de l’Orangerie holds the celebrated circular paintings of water lilies by Monet, as well as the magnificent Walter Guillaume collection.
-Walk through the Tuileries Gardens to the Louvre complex where the Musée des Arts Décoratifs houses the most important and comprehensive collection of decorative art in France.
+Visit the Palais de Tokyo, which houses the City of Paris Museum of Modern Art and an important collection of fine and decorative arts from the interwar period.
+In the afternoon visit the Musée des Arts Décoratifs, which houses the most important and comprehensive collection of decorative art in France.

 Historian, writer and broadcaster.
 He studied at UCL and the Courtauld and was senior lecturer at Christies Education for many years.
 He has worked for the Art Fund, Royal Opera House, National Gallery, V&A. He has published on 19th- and early 20th-century painting and on historical vocal recordings.
 His latest book is Music Wars: 1937–1945.